 “Love in the Time of Robots,” Wired (cover) – A surreal, intimate tale of real-life androids and the insatiable human need for connection.
-Nominated in 2018 for the National Magazine Award for Feature Writing; included in The Best American Magazine Writing 2018 anthology.
+2018 Nominee for the National Magazine Award for Feature Writing; included in The Best American Magazine Writing 2018 anthology.

 “Sky Burial,” The Oxford American – The story of how a Texas woman’s body was consumed by vultures, with the permission of her family.